Father-Son Sports Movie Moments Worth Catching

 Bad News Bears In Breaking Training

 Finally, the group reaches Houston and the big game.
-But when the Toros sprint to a big early lead in the game taking place between a Houston Astros doubleheader, officials declare time is up and the game is over, as several Astros, including Bob Watson and Cesar Cedeno (1970s!) emerge in the dugout beside the crestfallen Bears.
+But when the Toros sprint to a big early lead in the pivotal contest — taking place between games of a Houston Astros doubleheader — officials declare time is up and the game is over, even though there are still innings to play.

 Not every father-son movie relationship is a healthy one (see Eagles fans Robert DeNiro and Bradley Cooper in Silver Linings Playbook), but just because there’s hard feelings, it doesn’t mean you can’t have a good laugh at its expense.
 With that in mind, we take you to Bushwood Country Club, the setting for the 1980 comedy classic, Caddyshack, and home of some of the biggest snobs in golf.

-But this is about Father’s Day, and nothing says father figure quite like that moment when the bratty kid gets put in his place.
+But this cinematic review is all about Father’s Day, and nothing says father figure quite like that moment when the bratty kid gets put in his place.

 “I want a hamburger!”
 Spalding obnoxiously demands, as he and the Judge approach the caddyshack’s burger stand.
 “No, cheeseburger!
 I want a hot dog!
 I want a milkshake!
 I want potato chips.
 I want…”